 Ultrasonic welding is a technique that generates vibration through high frequency sound waves.
-The vibrations are transferred to the subject to be joined under pressure, this occurs in a specified area, thus welding the subject together.
-The primary application is seen in plastic.
-One of the advantages of ultrasonic welding is that no bolts, solder or glue should be used to collect the item.
+The vibrations are transferred to the subject that is to be joined under pressure, thus welding the subject together.
+This technique is primarily used in the welding of plastic.
+One of the advantages of ultrasonic welding is that no bolts, solder or glue is needed to assemble the item.

-Ultrasonic welding is a good alternative to other assembly methods such as screws, click assemblies, and glue, as a very consistent quality is achieved in the assembly.
+Ultrasonic welding is a great alternative to other assembly methods such as screws, click assemblies and glue, and it helps achieve a very consistent quality in the assembly.

 How does it work?

-The joining of injection molded thermoplastic subjects is done by means of a welding horn adapted to the geometry of the subject.
-The welding horn is connected to a transducer that transforms the electrical energy into physical vibration.
+The joining of injection molded thermoplastic subjects is done by means of a welding horn, which is adapted to the geometry of the subject.
+The welding horn is then connected to a transducer which transforms electrical energy into physical vibration.

-The subject is placed on a fixture, the fixture supports the subject on the areas to be welded, after which the welding horn is pressed down over the subject and the welding is carried out.
+The subject is placed on a fixture which supports the subject on the areas to be welded, after which the welding horn is pressed down over the subject and the welding itself is carried out.

-By ultrasonic welding of plastic, the interface of the two subjects to be collected is typically designed to concentrate the melting process.
-One party will typically have a shape where a tip acts as an energy conductor to start the melting process.
+When using ultrasonic welding to weld plastic, the interfaces of the two subjects are typically designed to help concentrate the melting process.
+One part will typically have a shape with a tip that acts as an energy conductor to start the melting process.

-The energy from the ultrasound melts the plastic into the contact surfaces between the two subjects and creates a perfect collection.
+The energy from the ultrasound melts the plastic into the contact surfaces between the two subjects and creates a perfect weld.